kyma-project/kyma/tests/components/istio/README.md

 # Istio component tests

-We have chosen to implement component tests with [cucumber/godog](https://github.com/cucumber/godog) library.
+Istio component tests use the [cucumber/godog](https://github.com/cucumber/godog) library.
-Please feel free to take a look at their repository to learn more about the framework.

-## Requirements
+## Prerequisites

-In order to run these tests, you need to have:
-- Kubernetes installed and kubeconfig configured to point on this cluster
+- Kubernetes installed and kubeconfig configured to point to this cluster
 - Kyma installed with at least Istio component
 - Export environment variables, the only required is `KYMA_PROFILE`